-operation.For more about checking for errors, see Handling DataWindow errors on page 33.
+A production application should include error tests after each database operation.
+For more about checking for errors, see Handling DataWindow errors.

-Accessing a Web service data source
+2.4 Accessing a Web service data source (Deprecated)

 You do not use a transaction object to access data from a Web service data source.
 However, some Web services support or require a user ID and password, and other session-related properties like firewall settings.
 The WSConnection object can provide this information for your DataWindow connections.